-20 In 1993, the water supply for the City of Milwaukee became contaminated with Cryptosporidium causing over 400,000 people to suffer stomach cramps, fever, diarrhea and dehydration, and killing over 100 people.
+In 1993, the water supply for the City of Milwaukee became contaminated with Cryptosporidium causing over 400,000 people to suffer stomach cramps, fever, diarrhea and dehydration, and killing over 100 people.
 In August 1999, the largest outbreak of waterborne E. coli O157:H7 illness in United States history occurred at the Washington County Fair in New York, when a drinking water supply well became contaminated with that pathogen, infecting 781 people, and resulting in the hospitalization of 71 people and two deaths.

-odor of reservoir water and deplete levels of dissolved oxygen in the reservoir's bottom waters, impairing aquatic life and releasing into the water metals and phosphorus previously bound in the sediment.21 Phosphorus-induced algae blooms increase organic and other matter suspended in the water and facilitate pathogenic contamination and can potentially result in the adverse effects associated with chlorination discussed above.22

-- 65. Phosphorus pollution (and resulting algae growth) has been a longstanding problem for the City's Cannonsville Reservoir, which has the largest drainage area of the four City reservoirs within the Basin.
-Stormwater discharges of phosphorus from natural gas development has the potential to contribute to that problem and thus such impacts must be evaluated. - 66.
+- 71. Stormwater discharges of the nutrient "phosphorus" are also of great concern in the West of Hudson Watershed because it contributes to the eutrophication of reservoirs, pathogenic and other contamination, and creation of harmful disinfection by-products.
+A eutrophic reservoir suffers from abundant algae growth (called algae blooms) in the growing seasons if phosphorus discharges into it are excessive.
+Algae blooms can impair the taste and odor of reservoir water and deplete levels of dissolved oxygen in the reservoir's bottom waters, impairing aquatic life and releasing into the water metals and phosphorus previously bound in the sediment.21 Phosphorus-induced algae blooms increase organic and other matter suspended in the water and facilitate pathogenic contamination and can potentially result in the adverse effects associated with chlorination discussed above.22 - 72.
+Phosphorus pollution (and resulting algae growth) has been a longstanding problem for the City's Cannonsville Reservoir, which has the largest drainage area of the four City reservoirs within the Basin.
+Stormwater discharges of phosphorus from natural gas development has the potential to contribute to that problem and thus such impacts must be evaluated. - 73.
 In addition to stormwater discharges, groundwater contamination of the various pollutants described in this section could also pollute watercourses and other surface waters in the West of Hudson Watershed which supply drinking water.
 The potential for spills and leaks from above-ground tanks, pits and containers, and leaks from defects in well design or construction must be evaluated to determine the potential risk to groundwater.
 Groundwater generally flows toward and recharges surface waters.
 Local geologic features below the land surface, such as faults, fractured bedrock, coarse gravel, or other permeable materials can facilitate the migration of contaminated groundwater to surface waters.
-Such potential risks to surface and groundwater must be evaluated prior to the issuance of regulations.
+Under NEPA, such potential risks to surface and groundwater should be evaluated in an EIS prior to the issuance of DRBC Regulations.